solid/solidproject.org/pages/faqs.md

 Solid currently is working on access controls to selectively limit the data access to applications.

 ## Can I make sure that nobody has a copy of my data?
 Solid does not get the data you already sent out back.
-As soon as you start using Solid, you will be the sole controller of the data you generate while using these apps.
-If you would like to ask for your data to be deleted from other services, In Europe there is a law called the Right to be Forgotten which makes it possible for European citizens to ask for their data to be deleted.
+As soon as you start using Solid, you will be able to be more deliberate about your data sharing preferences from that point onwards.
+If you would like to ask for your data to be deleted from other services, In Europe there is a law called the [Right to be Forgotten](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32016R0679&from=EN#d1e2589-1-1) which makes it possible for European citizens to ask for their data to be deleted.
+You can find template letters and instructions on how to exercise this right [here](https://www.datarequests.org/blog/sample-letter-gdpr-erasure-request/).

 ## Does a copy of my data controlled by others exist?
 Yes.
 Today, other people and organisations have a copy of your data, but you may not.
 And, just because you have a copy of your data doesn’t necessarily mean that others won’t also have a copy.